c2lang/c2compiler/docs/docs/language/user_types.md

 ### Enum-associated values

-Often it's useful to associate other information to an enum-constant, for example a string name.
+Often it's useful to associate other information to an enum-constant, for example a name string.
 The code often ends up like:
 ```c
 fn const char* color2name(Color c) {